 What is “Apostille”?

 The Hague Convention Abolishing the Requirement for Legalisation for Foreign Public Documents, the Apostille convention, or the Apostille treaty is an international treaty drafted by the Hague Conference on Private International Law.
-It specifies the modalities through which a document issued in one of the signatory countries can be certified for legal purposes in all the other signatory states.
+It specifies the modalities through which a document issued in one of the signatory Countries can be certified for legal purposes in all the other signatory states.
 Such a certification is called an apostille (French: certification).
 It is an international certification comparable to a notarisation in domestic law.

-Apostilles are affixed by Competent Authorities designated by the government of a state which is party to the convention.
+Apostilles are affixed by Competent Authorities designated by the government of a state which is a party to the convention.
 A list of these authorities is maintained by the Hague Conference on Private International Law.
 Examples of designated authorities are embassies, ministries, courts or (local) governments.
 For example, in the United States, the Secretary of State of each state and his or her deputies are usually competent authorities.
 In the United Kingdom, all apostilles are issued by the Foreign and Commonwealth Office in Milton Keynes.

 To be eligible for an apostille, a document must first be issued or certified by an officer recognised by the authority that will issue the apostille.
 For example, in the US state of Vermont, the Secretary of State maintains specimen signatures of all notaries public, so documents that have been notarised are eligible for apostilles.
-Likewise, courts in the Netherlands are eligible of placing an apostille on all municipal civil status documents directly.
+Likewise, courts in the Netherlands are eligible for placing an apostille on all municipal civil status documents directly.
 In some cases, intermediate certifications may be required in the country where the document originates before it will be eligible for an apostille.
 For example, in New York City, the Office of Vital Records (which issues, among other things, birth certificates) is not directly recognised by the New York Secretary of State.
 As a consequence, the signature of the City Clerk must be certified by the County Clerk of New York County to make the birth certificate eligible for an apostille.
 In Japan all the official documents are issued in Japanese language, Ministry of Foreign Affairs (MOFA, JAPAN) then provides an apostille for these documents.
-In India the apostille certification can be obtained from the Ministry of External Affairs.
+In India, the apostille certification can be obtained from the Ministry of External Affairs.

 The apostille itself is a stamp or printed form consisting of 10 numbered standard fields.
-On the top is the text APOSTILLE, under which the text Convention de La Haye du 5 octobre 1961 (English: Hague Convention of 5 October 1961) is placed.
+On the top is the text APOSTILLE, under which the text Convention de La Haye du 5 October 1961 (English: Hague Convention of 5 October 1961) is placed.

-The information can be placed on the (back of the) document itself, or attached to the document as an allonge.
-The Apostille does not give information regarding the quality of the document, but certifies the signature (and the capacity of who placed it) and correctness of the seal/stamp on the document which must be certified.
+The information can be placed on the (back of the) document itself or attached to the document as an allonge.
+The Apostille does not give information regarding the quality of the document but certifies the signature (and the capacity of who placed it) and correctness of the seal/stamp on the document which must be certified.
 In 2005 The Hague Conference surveyed its members and produced a report in December 2008 which expressed serious concerns about Diplomas and Degree certificates, titled “The Application of the Apostille Convention to Diplomas Including Those Issued by Diploma”.
 In February 2009 the Hague Conference decided to amend the wording on the Apostille to make it clear that no one was checking whether the document being attested was genuine or a fake.
 The new wording to be used was as follows.
 “This Apostille only certifies the signature, the capacity of the signer and the seal or stamp it bears.
 It does not certify the content of the document for which it was issued.”

 An updated version of this list and more information can be found at the Le Hague website (http://www.hcch.net).